iogii

 Alpha

-Iogii is in Alpha, which means that it is slow, there are bugs, and things will change.
+Iogii is in alpha, which means that it is slow, there are bugs, and things will change.
 I am looking for feedback: What is painful in it?
-What key ops are missing?
+What feels like it is missing?
 What seems wrong?
 Please let me know by emailing me at <name of this language>

 at golfscript.com if you try it!